aurora-website/website_v1/src/faq/README.md

 #### Trackers search function (No Root required):

 Warden provides direct access to Exodus privacy scanned app Database.
-Use search function on main home screen & just paste the "package name" {ex: com.whatsapp for whatsapp & com.google.android.youtube for YouTube} of the app in search bar & hit search button.
+Use the search function on main home screen & just paste the "package name" (e.g.: com.whatsapp for whatsapp & com.google.android.youtube for YouTube) of the app in search bar & hit search button.

 If No results are found try to submit app manually for analysis on exodus web portal.
 Submit app HERE.
 After 2-3 minutes from submission time results will be reflected in warden, if its successfully scanned by Exodus.